-1. How I (Ashleigh Cormack Counsellor) use your personal data
+1. How I (Ashleigh Cormack) use your personal data

 I’m committed to protecting your personal data.
 I collect data in the following ways: